anishsingh20/Power-of-AI/README.md

 4. [Jasper-AI](https://www.jasper.ai/product-sign-up) - Great for writers, and it has a Plagiarism checker and other valuable tools like essential art generation for your blogs.

-5. [PerplexityAI](https://labs.perplexity.ai/) - ChatGPT like tool but trained and developer on LLaMa2 by Meta
+5. [PerplexityAI](https://labs.perplexity.ai/) - ChatGPT like tool but trained and developed on LLaMa2 by Meta